bluerhinos/phpMQTT/README.md

 ### Usage

 #### Connection
-In order to connect to an MQTT broker, you'll need to initialize a new Lighting\App object with the following parameters:
+In order to connect to an MQTT broker, you'll need to initialize a new Lightning\App object with the following parameters:

 |Parameter   |Type    |Default |Description                                |
 |:----------:|:------:|:------:|-------------------------------------------|